-Welcome to Term 2 of Year 2.
+Welcome to Term 3 of Year 2.

-Ideally, your child should be reading independently every day and reading to another adult at least 3 times a week.
+Reading at home: Ideally, your child should be reading independently every day and reading to another adult at least 3 times a week.
 Please be aware of fluency, accuracy, understanding of the text, expression and their ability to follow punctuation.
 This is also a time when you can ask them to re-tell part of the story, to predict what might happen and to question them about the characters, setting and plot.
 Your child should also be developing his/her opinion of the text and considering how and why events are happening.

 Books can be continued to be changed on Monday, Tuesday and Wednesday.